-We provide the named executive officers with perquisites and other benefits, including expatriate benefits, which the Committee believes are reasonable and consistent with our overall compensation program to better enable us to attract and retain superior employees for key positions.
-Generally, perquisites are determined based upon what the Committee considers to be customary perquisites offered by our select peer group and are not based upon a median cost for specific perquisites or for the perquisites in aggregate.
-The Committee determines the level and types of expatriate benefits for the named executive officers based on local market surveys taken by our human resources group.
+We provide the named executive officers with perquisites and other benefits, including expatriate benefits, which the Compensation Committee believes are reasonable and consistent with our overall compensation program to better enable us to attract and retain superior employees for key positions.
+Generally, perquisites are determined based upon what the Compensation Committee considers to be customary perquisites offered by our select peer group and are not based upon a median cost for specific perquisites or for the perquisites in aggregate.
+The Compensation Committee determines the level and types of expatriate benefits for the named executive officers based on local market surveys taken by our human resources group.
 These surveys are not limited to our select peer group, but include a broad range of companies based outside of Korea but with significant operations in Korea.
 Attributed costs of the personal benefits for the named executive officers are set forth in the Summary Compensation Table below.
 Consistent with the industry practice of hiring key expatriate executives and relocating such executives to a foreign country, like Korea, the provision of expatriate benefits to key expatriate executives allows us to retain key personnel on expatriate assignments and minimize any financial impacts associated with such assignments.

-Mr. YJ Kim, Mr. J. Kim and Mr. T. Kim were expatriates during 2019, 2018 and 2017, and received expatriate benefits commensurate with market practice in Korea.
-The Committee determined the appropriate benefits for each expatriate in accordance with internal policies approved by our Board from time to time, which included housing allowances, relocation and repatriation allowances, insurance premiums, reimbursement for the use of a car, home leave flights, living expenses, children's tuition allowances, tax equalization payments and tax advisory services.
-As discussed in the Executive Summary, in 2018 the Committee made certain clarifying changes to Mr. YJ Kim's and Mr. T. Kim's applicable expatriate benefits to reflect their current entitlements.
+Mr. YJ Kim and Mr. T. Kim were expatriates during 2022 and received expatriate benefits commensurate with market practice in Korea.
+The Compensation Committee determined the appropriate benefits for each expatriate in accordance with internal policies approved by our Board from time to time, which generally included housing allowances, relocation and repatriation allowances, insurance premiums (including, in addition to health and welfare benefits described above, group personal accident and business travel insurance), reimbursement for the use of a car, home leave flights, tax equalization payments and tax advisory services.